Review on Rothay Manor

 Meals are served in a spacious dining room done out in elegant classical style, with lovely views of the gardens to boot.
 Lunch is a relatively simple affair, but the kitchen pulls out all the stops for candlelit dinners.
 It's a big event that opens with an assortment of hors d'oeuvres (terrine of sun-dried tomatoes with wild mushrooms, for example), before a soup or sorbet.

 Main courses take their cue from local produce, although the style is overtly modern: fillet of sea bass is baked with fresh herbs and served with avocado, tomato and chive salsa, while a mille-feuille of pork fillet, roast apple and black pudding comes surrounded by a Dijon mustard sauce.
-Nostalgic desserts appear next – perhaps banoffi pancake with banana and toffee sauce, Pavlova or chocolate parfait with raspberry coulis – before cheeses, plus coffee and petit fours.
+Nostalgic desserts appear next perhaps banoffi pancake with banana and toffee sauce, Pavlova or chocolate parfait with raspberry coulis before cheeses, plus coffee and petit fours.
+The restaurant was delighted to be awarded three prestigious AA Rosettes in 2019.

 The wine list is a well-judged, impressive selection with equally fine drinking from the French regions, Australia and New Zealand in particular.